-HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use FENTANYL CITRATE INJECTION safely and effectively.
+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use FENTANYL CITRATE INJECTION safely and effectively.
 See full prescribing information for FENTANYL CITRATE INJECTION.

-FENTANYL CITRATE injection, for intravenous or intramuscular use, CII Initial ILS Approval: 1968
+FENTANYL CITRATE injection, for intravenous or intramuscular use, C Initial U.S. Approval: 1968

-- WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; CYTOCHROME P450 3A4 INTERACTION: and BISKS FROM CONCOMITANT US WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS - See full prescribing information for complete boxed warning.
+WARNING: SERIOUS AND LIFE-THREATENING RISKS FROM USE OF FENTANYL CITRATE INJECTION

+- See full prescribing information for complete boxed warning.
 Fentanyl Citrate Injection exposes users to risks of addiction abuse, and misuse, which can lead to overdose and death.
-As patient's risk before prescribing and monitor regularly for these - haviors and conditions (5.1) Serious, life-threatening, or fatal respiratory depression may occur.
-Monitor closely, especially upon initiation or following a dose increase.
-(5.2) - Concomitant use with CYP3A4 inhibitors (or discontinuation o CYP3A4 inducers) can result in a fatal overdose of fentanyl.
-(5.3, 7, 12.3) - Concomitant use of opioids with benzodiazepines or other centra nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death.
-Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate; limit dosages and durations to the minimum required; and follow patients for signs and symptoms of respiratory depression and sedation.
-(5.4, 7)
+Asses patient's risk before prescribing and monitor regularly for these - behaviors and conditions (5.1) Serious, life-threatening, or fatal respiratory depression may occur with use of Fentanyl Citrate Injection, especially during initiation or following a dose increase.
+To reduce the risk of respiratory depression, proper dosing and titration of Fentanyl Citrate Injection are essential.
+(5.2) - Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression, coma, and death Reserve concomitant prescribing for use in patients for whom alternative treatment options are inadequate.
+(5.3, 7) Concomitant use with CYP3A4 inhibitors (or discontinuation of - CYP3A4 inducers) can result in a fatal overdose of fentanyl.
+(5.4, 7, 12,3)